 This warm up usually includes an initial jog around the soccer field, followed by 10-15 minutes of static stretching, and ending with some skill activity before the training session or game.

-However, This method of preparing a soccer player for a dynamic sport activity such as training or participating in a match appears to have major physiological limitations – Here is how you warm up.
+However, this method of preparing a soccer player for a dynamic sport activity such as training or participating in a match appears to have major physiological limitations – Here is how you warm up.

 Sinding Larson syndrome